MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 ## Windows IoT Enterprise on Arm vs. x86/x64

 Windows IoT Enterprise on Arm is designed to be familiar for device builders and developers used to working with x86/x64.
 Most of the documentation for Windows IoT Enterprise applies to both Arm64 and x86/x64, with differences called out directly in each feature's documentation page.
-A few general points to consider are mentioned below.
+There are a few general differences to consider around applications and device drivers.

 ### Applications